 Is it good to marry ASAP after your 18th birthday?
 Or should you wait on the wedding until you’re well past 30?

-But to my surprise, and probably the surprise of all my friends, I was engaged at age twenty-two.
+But to my surprise, and probably the surprise of all my friends, I was engaged at age 22.
 Yep, I'm a pretty young bride by today's statistics.
 Is that good or bad?
 I've heard arguments on both sides.
 There's the classic "the younger you are, the more you can grow together in marriage," and the common "the older you are, the more stability you bring into marriage."
 But you can’t have it both ways.
-Which one’s right?
+So, which one’s right?

 Neither.
 I think both of these miss the point since they both assume that age is equal to maturity.
 What really matters is "age versus stage."